CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * CSC does not provide backups of the data stored in SD Connect.
 Therefore, we advise you to maintain **backups** of important datasets.

 !!!
 Note
     Files uploaded using the automated encryption option between November 2, 2022, and December 2022 might be corrupted.
 This is because during data upload, files are split into short segments, and in some cases, the correct segment's order has been lost, making the files unreadable.
-Therefore, if you have used this function and can not re-upload a copy of the same data, don't hesitate to contact us at servicedesk@csc.fi.
+Therefore, if you have used this function and can not re-upload a copy of the same data, don't hesitate to contact us at [CSC Service Desk](../../support/contact.md).
 We need to evaluate individual cases to determine if the files can be retrieved.
 Currently, SD Connect automated encryption is supported only for files <1GB.

 !!!
 Note